systemctl status wazuh-manager

 run_as: false

-"Wazuh API and Wazuh dashboard version mismatch" error is displayed
+Wazuh server and Wazuh dashboard version mismatch error

 The Wazuh server and the Wazuh dashboard must run the same major and minor versions.
 For example:

-• Wazuh server 4.7.x
+• Wazuh server 4.9.x

-• Wazuh dashboard 4.7.y
+• Wazuh dashboard 4.9.x

-Saved object for index pattern not found
+Saved object for index pattern not found error

 Saved objects store data for later use, including dashboards, visualizations, maps, index patterns, and more.

-This situation can happen if the indexer is reinstalled and the previously saved objects are lost, while the dashboard is running and is not restarted in the process.
+This situation can happen if the indexer is reinstalled and the previously saved objects are lost while the dashboard is running and is not restarted in the process.

 Remediation

-1. Restart the Wazuh dashboard service.
+1. Restart the Wazuh dashboard service using the command below:

 # systemctl restart wazuh-dashboard